Eminem albums discography

 In 2004, Eminem's fifth album Encore became the rapper's third consecutive studio album to reach number one in the United States, Australia, Canada, New Zealand and United Kingdom.
 Sales, however, were significantly less than the two previous albums, with over five million sold copies in the United States and eleven million worldwide.

 Eminem released a greatest hits album titled Curtain Call: The Hits in 2005, which sold almost three million copies in the US.
 The following year, Shady Records released Eminem Presents: The Re-Up, a compilation album performed by Eminem along various artists from the record label.
 The album received a platinum certification from the RIAA in 2007 and sold slightly over a million copies in the United States.

 After a hiatus of more than four years, Relapse, Eminem's sixth studio album, was released in 2009 and was the rapper's fourth consecutive studio album to top the charts in the United States, Australia, Canada, New Zealand and United Kingdom, with domestic sales of over two million copies.
 In the subsequent year, Eminem released his seventh studio album Recovery, which debuted at number one on the Billboard 200 and reached the top spot on various charts internationally.

 According to the International Federation of the Phonographic Industry, it was also the best-selling album of 2010 worldwide.

 Eminem was named the best-selling artist in Canada in 2010 and 2013, when he released his eighth studio album The Marshall Mathers LP 2.
 The album was followed by Revival in 2017.
 Both The Marshall Mathers LP2 and Revival reached the top spot of the Billboard 200 in their first week, making Eminem the first music act to have eight entries in a row debut at the top of the Billboard chart.

-On August 31, 2018, Eminem released his unannounced tenth album, Kamikaze, becoming his ninth consecutive album to debut at number 1.
-He followed this with another surprise album titled Music to Be Murdered By, on January 17, 2020, as well as a deluxe edition released on December 18, 2020, titled Music to Be Murdered By - Side B, which featured sixteen additional tracks.
+In 2018, Eminem dropped an unannounced album overnight, which was his tenth album, Kamikaze, which was followed by another surprise album titled Music to Be Murdered By in 2020, both becoming his ninth and tenth consecutive albums to debut at number 1.
+A deluxe edition was released later in 2020, titled Music to Be Murdered By - Side B, which featured sixteen additional tracks.
+In 2022, Eminem's second greatest hits album Curtain Call 2 was released.
+In 2024, Eminem released his 12th studio album, The Death of Slim Shady (Coup de Grâce), becoming his eleventh number 1 album on the Billboard 200.